my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 Poteter gjør kosthodet sunnere og billigere. **Årsaken er** at de er sunne og rimelige.
 → Potatoes make the diet healthier and cheaper.
 The reason is that they are healthy and affordable.

+«Siden» means "since", usually placed at the *beginning* of a sentence.
+It refers to a cause that is already known or obvious to the listener.

+**Siden** du er ferdig med oppgaven, kan du sette over kaffen.
+→ Since you've finished the tasks, you can put the coffee on (meaning start making coffee).

+**Siden** han hadde feber, kunne han ikke gå på jobb.
+→ Since he had a fever, he couldn't go to work.

 --------------------------------------------------------------------------------